- Glossary

 -

-Deliver on your KPIs
+Deliver on your KPI

 Mailchimp has the tools and resources to help identify your most important metrics to boost conversion on your website.